Travel Tip Tuesday - Six Secrets of Brooklyn's Botanic Garden

 4. The Children’s Garden that opened in 1914 is the oldest continually operating garden of its kind in the world.
 Each year hundreds of children are allocated a plot of land to grow vegetables and flowers.
 Today, kids between the ages of 2 and 17 continue to plant and harvest their own flowers and vegetables and are guided by garden instructors.
-This program is important in regard to teaching children about the environment.
+This program is important in regards to teaching children about the environment.

 5. The Brooklyn Botanic Garden is also the site of the first public rock garden in the United States, that opened in 1916.
 Many of the large boulders that make up this garden were left behind by melting glaciers.